progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!-- #### core.pager #### -->
 #### core.pager ####

 Die Einstellung `core.pager` legt fest, welche Anwendung zur Seitenanzeige benutzt wird, wenn Git Text ausgibt, wie zum Beispiel bei `log` und `diff`.
-Du kannst es auch auf `more` oder eine andere Seitenznzeige Deiner Wahl (der Standard ist `less`) einstellen, oder Du kannst es mittels eines leeren Strings ganz ausschalten:
+Du kannst es auch auf `more` oder eine andere Seitenanzeige Deiner Wahl (der Standard ist `less`) einstellen, oder Du kannst es mittels eines leeren Strings ganz ausschalten:

 <!--
 The core.pager setting determines what pager is used when Git pages output such as `log` and `diff`.
 You can set it to `more` or to your favorite pager (by default, it’s `less`), or you can turn it off by setting it to a blank string: